inna1305/online-store/README.md

 3. **Cart Page**: Allows users to manage items added to the cart.

 ## Technologies and Tools
-- **React.js**: Used for building the user interface.
 - **TypeScript**: For typing JavaScript and enhancing the development process.
-- **Next.js**: For creating the SPA and managing routing.
 - **LocalStorage**: For storing data about products in the cart.

-## Project Structure
-- `src/`: Source code of the application.
-    - `components/`: React components.
-    - `pages/`: Application pages.
-    - `utils/`: Helper utilities and functions.
-    - `styles/`: Styles and style sheets.
-- `webpack.config.js`: Webpack configuration for project bundling.
-- `package.json`: Dependencies and scripts to manage the project.

 ## Scripts
 - `start`: Launches a local development server in development mode.